Food Tank Events Fellowship

 - Demonstrated experience in and passion for food and agricultural issues – and for the importance of accurate information and analysis to guide environmental decision making.

 - Coursework reflecting interest and knowledge of communications, media, social media, and website design.
-Work in media and communications field a plus.
-The work requires attention to detail and creativity.
+Work in media and communications a plus.

 - Skills in event management.